-Transfers of Financial Assets not Derecognized in their Entirety

-The Company and certain subsidiaries do not derecognize financial assets when they retain substantially all credit risks and economic value related to the transferred financial assets through holding subordinated interests.
+For the securitizations of financial assets by the Company and certain subsidiaries, which resulted in derecognizing the financial assets in their entirety, the Company and certain subsidiaries retain no significant continuing involvement.
+For other securitizations of financial assets, the Company and certain subsidiaries do not derecognize the financial assets in their entirety when they retain substantially all credit risks and economic value related to the transferred financial assets through holding subordinated interests, and the carrying amounts of these financial assets are not material.